Modes

 - Low-risk actions (labeling, archiving)

 Autonomous mode can affect many emails quickly.
-Use it for low-risk actions and well-tested workflows.
+Use it for low-risk actions and workflows you’ve already tested.

-The workflow proposes write actions but waits for your approval before executing.
+The workflow proposes actions that make changes, then waits for your approval before executing them.

 Best for: